 1. Building Credibility

-By building a business website you are enabling your business to be found by people from all over the world.
+By building a business website you are enabling your business to be found by people from all over the world, even when you’re running an online store from home.

 A well-designed website that includes all the necessary information along with compelling visuals makes for an important branding asset.